owntracks/docker-recorder/README.md

 https://github.com/owntracks/recorder#reverse-proxy for Recorder specific details.

+## Healthcheck

+The Recorder container performs a Docker-style HEALTHCHECK on itself by periodically running `recorder-health.sh` on itself.
+This program POSTS a `_type: location` JSON message to itself over HTTP to the ping-ping endpoint and verifies via the HTTP API whether the message was received.

 ## Docker compose files
 Save a file with the name `docker-compose.yml` and following content.
 Run with `docker-compose up` from the same folder.